colbertdb/colbertdb/README.md

 ## Running ColBERTdb

 The Docker image uses a CUDA base image and will utilize GPUs if available.
 It is recommended to run ColBERTdb on hardware with GPUs as indexing documents is prohibitively slow using CPUs.
+You'll need docker running (https://www.docker.com/products/docker-desktop/) to get started locally.

 ```sh
 docker build . -t colbertdb:latest